Continuity of discrete homomorphisms of diffeomorphism groups

-Observe that as a corollary of theorem \ref{2} we obtain another proof of Filipckewicz theorem.
-The result also gives an affirmative answer to a question of Ghys(See \cite{G}) asking wether a non trivial homomorphism $\Phi$ as before implies that $dim(N) \geq dim(M)$.
+Observe that as a corollary of Theorem \ref{2} we obtain another proof of Filipckewicz's theorem.
+The result also gives an affirmative answer to a question of Ghys (see \cite{G}) asking whether a non-trivial homomorphism $\Phi: \Dc(M) \to \Dc(N)$ implies that $\dim(N) \geq \dim(M)$.\\

+The rigidity results we obtain can be compared to analogous results obtained by Aramayona-Souto \cite{SA}, who proved similar statements for homomorphisms between mapping class groups of surfaces and to deep results of Margulis about rigidity of lattices in linear groups.
+(See \cite{Z}, Chapter 5).

 \begin{subsection}{Ingredients and main idea of the proof}